frg17/spritesheetmanager-js/README.md

 also contains an Animator to help the user animate those animations in an easy way.

+ __Note:__ Sprites in spritesheets should be centered in their frame.

 ### Documentation

 __SpriteSheetRenderer.addSpriteSheetAnimation(animationName, imgSrc, frameWidth, frameHeight, frameCount, frameInterval)__